Project Length Custom Length

 Orthoclase is the defining mineral for 6 on Mohs Scale of Hardness.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Orthoclase
+Bead Glossary Gemstones Orthoclase

-OVAL BEAD
+OVAL BEADS

-Oval or teardrop-shaped bead
+Oval or teardrop shaped bead

 OVAL SETTING